 Electrical panel components that are logical control devices are electrical control components.
 They’re used to control the sequence of events that define how a control panel functions.
 Some are manually actuated like a light switch and easy to understand.
 Let’s focus on electrically actuated control components.

-- In their simplest form they’re single components (relays, timers) that perform a single logic function.
+- In their simplest form electrical control panel components are single components (relays, timers) that perform a single logic function.

-- In their more advanced form they’re a package of components that perform many logic functions.
+- In their advanced form electrical control panel components are component packages (PLC) that perform many logic functions.

 What is a Control Relay (CR)?

-At a minimum a control relay has an electrical operating coil, a spring, a stationary electrical contact, and a movable electrical contact that operates as follows.
+At a minimum a control relay has an electrical operating coil, a spring, a stationary electrical contact, and a movable electrical contact that operate as follows.

-- OFF – When the coil is de-energized the spring keeps the stationary contact and the movable contact separated to open the switch.
+- OFF – When the coil is de-energized the spring keeps the movable contact away from the stationary contact to open the switch.

 Control relays typically have 1 to 4 sets of contacts (1 to 4 pole).
-This determines the number of independent electrical circuits they can control.
-Each pole typically has three switch contact terminal connections (Common, Normally Open, Normally Closed).
-Normal describes the switch contact’s connection to common.
-Normal means when the coil in its normal state or de-energized.
+The number of poles defines how many independent electrical circuits the relay can control.
+Each pole typically has three switch contact connections (Common, Normally Open, Normally Closed).
+Normal describes the switch contact’s connection to common when the coil is in its normal state or de-energized.

 Control relays can be ordered with some useful options.
 The value of these options are most evident during Quality Control testing, field start-up and troubleshooting.